chrisbodger/VeinCam/Meeting-Minutes/Meeting-Minutes-2018-09-25.md

 ---

 ## 1. Hardware
+* 3 of each might not be getting enough light.
+* Printing shell first.
-*
+* Alternative construction methods.
+  * Could buy something and drill holes for cases.
+  * 3D printing different sections could reduce error and fit them together after print.
+  * As an education tool it will need less requirements.
+Dont need to be as specific with construction methods.

 ---

 ## 2. Software
-*
+* No additional feedback.

 ---

 ## 3. Rebranding
-*
+* Informed consent
+  * Can also be used to give people an understanding of similar devices.

 ---

 ## Additional Feedback
-* Poster draft needs to be ready for week 10 audit for marking/feedback
+* Poster draft needs to be ready for week 10 audit for marking/feedback.
+* Need to start thinking about justification document (2-5 pages) applying for a grade.
+* Complete how-to guide before audit to get feedback.

 ---